qgis/QGIS-Documentation/docs/training_manual/processing/batch_conversion.rst

 option.
 Instead, the batch processing interface should be used, which greatly simplifies performing a multiple execution of a given algorithm.
-To run an algorithm as a batch process, find it in the toolbox, and instead of double--clicking on it, right--click on it and select :guilabel:`Run as batch process`.
+To run an algorithm as a batch process, find it in the toolbox, and instead of double-clicking on it, right-click on it and select :guilabel:`Run as batch process`.

 .. figure:: img/batch_conversion/batch_menu.png

-For this example, we will use the :guilabel:`Reproject algorithm`, so find it and do as described above.
+For this example, we will use the :guilabel:`Reproject layer` algorithm, so find it and do as described above.
 You will get to the following dialog.

 .. figure:: img/batch_conversion/batch_dialog.png